EPCCed/hpcsystems-monitoring/README.md

 A Python2 script that wraps for the HPE "cpower" command to provide basic status information on each compute in a HPE system.
 It does this by processing output from the "cpower" command and passes the data in an appropriate format to the Panopticon CheckMK server at EPCC.
 This script is run on the central management node provided with the [Tesseract](https://dirac.ac.uk/resources/) HPE SGI 8600 system.

 ### opa_switch_monitor.sh
-a BASH script developed to monitor the Omnipath network on the Tesseract HPE SGI 8600 system.
+a BASH script developed to monitor the Omni-Path network on the Tesseract HPE SGI 8600 system.
 It uses the "opareoprt" command in order to generate monitoring information for each switch within the Tesseract Omniparth network.

 A useful outline of developing custom checks in the manner used at EPCC can be found in the CheckMK guide [here](https://checkmk.com/cms_localchecks.html).